-Application Form \$25 non-refundable application fee Current and official high school transcript Results of college admissions tests (SAT, ACT, TOEFL) or results of the PIU English Language Assessment.
-Scores are valid for up to two years before the start date of the semester of admission.
-Students must demonstrate the capacity to succeed in college courses in order to enroll in any program.
-Students may demonstrate that capacity in one of the following ways: • A score of 500 on the PIU English Language Assessment.
-Score at least a 425 on the College Board SAT Reading Test and the SAT Writing and Language Test and score at least a 2 on the SAT Essay Test.
-Score at least an 18 on the English Language Arts portion of the ACT.
-Score at least a 500 on the paper-based TOEFL or 61 on the Internet-based TOEFL.
-A composite score of 482 or above on the Accuplacer Next Generation reading and writing tests and an essay score of greater than or equal to 5 on the essay portion.
-Provide transcripts showing transfer credits of college level courses equivalent to a PIU Freshman English course (ENGL 101 or 102).
+Students wishing to participate in the program are required to submit: Applicat ion Form \$25 non- refundable application fee Current and official high school transcript Languag of college admissions tests (SAT, ACT, TOEFL) or results of the PIU English the Assessment.
+Scores are valid for up to two years before the start date of the of admission. must demonstrate the capacity to succeed in college courses in order to enroll in any Students may demonstrate that capacity in one of the following ways: • A score of 500 on the PIU English Language Assessment. • least a 425 on the College Board SAT Reading Test and the SAT Writing and the Test and score at least a 2 on the SAT Essay Test. • Score at least an 18 on the English Language Arts portion of the ACT. • Score at least a 500 on the paper-based TOEFL or 61 on the Internet-based TOEFL. • ests and an essay score of greater than or equal to 5 on the essay portion. • transcripts showing transfer credits of college level courses equivalent to a PIU n English course (ENGL 101 or 102).
 Copy of a valid ID (ex.
-Passport, Birth Certificate or Driver's License) Copy of the immunization card (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for those attending in-person classes.)
-Confirmation of the attainment of junior or senior level (or equivalent) in high school (verification from a counselor or school administrator) Official endorsement from the student's high school indicating that the student is capable of enrolling in and completing a college level course.
-List of courses in which the student plans to enroll J List of courses in which the student plans to emon o grants permission to enroll in the courses
+Passport, Birth Certificate or Driver's License) test resul the immunization card (must include a valid documentation of tuberculin skin its conducted within 6 months prior to the beginning of classes for those g in-person classes.) ation of the attainment of junior or senior level (or equivalent) in high school tion from a counselor or school administrator) endorsement from the student's high school indicating that the student is of enrolling in and completing a college level course.
+List of c ourses in which the student plans to enroll Signed le etter from the student's parents or legal guardians that: 0 grants permission to enroll in the courses 0 guarantees responsibility for regular attendance and payment of tuition and fees 0 acknowledges the student's responsibility to adhere to all PIU academic and student life expectations on campus as presented in the PIU Catalog or the